Dean Winchester: Powers, skills and abilities

 When turned into a vampire, Dean had greater strength and all of his senses were enhanced.
 As a human, Dean was the bearer of the Mark of Cain; this granted him extraordinary strength, allowing him to fight on the level of a supercharged angel like Metatron.
 He also had several psionic abilities, the most notable of which is being able to summon and call the First Blade to him granted it is reasonable range.
 These powers also included premonitions given in dreams and immunity to both magical and demonic powers.
 As a demon bearing the Mark of Cain, Dean's strength was multiplied from the time he was a human, allowing him strength on par with, if not greater than, the Knights of Hell.
 His demonic powers also included a degree of telepathy, being able to read an individual named Lester's mind and learn his history with Sam upon meeting him.
 During his time as a demon, Dean also possessed the ability to easily regenerate from wounds and as his corrupted soul was possessing his own body, he was exempt from exorcisms that plagued other demons.
 During the short period as the angel Michael, Dean had powers similar to teleportation, telekinesis and rapid healing.
+Michael's possession also granted Dean the ability to wield the Archangel Blade to kill Lucifer, something that only an archangel could normally do.

+In The Winchesters, Dean is unable to be physically harmed, at one point stating that a portal that was supposed to tear him apart couldn't hurt him because Dean was already dead.
+Taking on the form of a corporeal spirit, Dean was able to physically interact with the world around him without any trouble, but also appeared to possess the ghostly power of teleportation, disappearing from in front of John and reappearing on a nearby balcony, noted by John to have just mysteriously vanished after giving him Henry Winchester's letter.
+However, Dean preferred to use the Impala—which he brought with him from Heaven—for transportation.